 Managers of an organization need to understand how legal, political, and ethical principles impact businesses.
 By examining social and legal philosophy, a manager will be better prepared to resolve the apparent conflicts of interest that can arise between owners, suppliers, employees, customers, government officials, local communities, and other interest groups.
-(S)
+(Meets weekly, S)

-BUS 505 Macro-Economics (2cr)
+BUS 505 Macroeconomics (2 cr)

 Economics is concerned with the efficient utilization or management of limited productive resources for the purpose of attaining the maximum satisfaction of human material wants.
-Macro-economics looks at an overview of the economy and the relationships among the many aggregates that can be measured and compared over time.
-Organizational planning should take place only after studying the macro-economic environment.
-Prerequisite: BUS 500 or equivalent (Meets weekly, 1/2 F semester)
+Macroeconomics looks at an overview of the economy and the relationships among the many aggregates that can be measured and compared over time.
+The class will include: models to explain GDP, inflation, and unemployment, as well as current data and issues related to the macroeconomy.
+Organizational planning should take place only after studying the macroeconomic environment.
+Prerequisite: BUS 500 or equivalent.

+(Meets weekly, 1/2 F semester)

-BUS 506 Micro-Economics (2cr)
+BUS 506 Microeconomics (2 cr)

-Micro-economics is concerned with specific economic units and makes a detailed appraisal of these units' economic functions.
-The purpose of studying micro-economics is to more intelligently make decisions.
-Strategic planning should only take place after there is a thorough understanding of the organization's micro-economic design.
-Prerequisite: BUS 500 or equivalent (Meets weekly, 1/2 F semester)
+Microeconomics is concerned with specific economic units and makes a detailed appraisal of these units' economic functions.
+The purpose of studying microeconomics is to more intelligently make decisions.
+The class will include: models for different types of industrial organizations, the role of marginal analysis in management decisions, as well as the shortcomings of simple profit maximization decisions.
+Strategic planning should only take place after there is a thorough understanding of the organization's microeconomic design.
+Prerequisite: BUS 500 or equivalent.
+(Meets weekly, 1/2 F semester)